-The Committee has decided that the best way to meet the objectives of our long-term incentive program is to award a combination of time-based restricted stock and performance-based restricted stock, allocated as shown below.
+The Committee has decided that the best way to meet the objectives of our long-term incentive program is to award a combination of time-based restricted stock and performancebased restricted stock, allocated as shown below.
 To promote our goal of executive and key employee retention, time-based restricted stock awards vest over the course of a five-year period, on one of two vesting schedules: (i) 30% after three years; 30% after four years; and 40% after five years, or (ii) 100% cliff vesting after five years.
-Performance-based restricted stock is also awarded, and provided performance criteria are met over a five year performance period, cliff vests 100% after approximately four and a half years.
-Unvested shares are generally forfeited if the recipient leaves the Company employ prior to the vesting date.
+Performance-based restricted stock is also awarded, and cliff vests after periods of either three or five years, provided performance criteria are met over the applicable performance period.
+All unvested shares are forfeited if the recipient leaves the Company's employ prior to the vesting date.